moq-wg/moq-transport/draft-ietf-moq-transport.md

 : Indicates x is a Location structure defined in {{subscribe-locations}}.

-To reduce unnecessary use of bandwidth, variable length integers SHOULD be encoded using the least number of bytes possible to represent the required value.
+To reduce unnecessary use of bandwidth, variable length integers MAY/SHOULD/MUST ( TODO: WG to get choose which of theses ) be encoded using the least number of bytes possible to represent the required value.